-Protecting Our Shared Environment A priority for people and our business
+Environmental Management A priority for people and our business

 We view environmental issues as fundamental human rights issues.
 People can’t live without clean air to breathe and clean water to drink.
 And those who already face challenges due to poverty or lack of opportunity tend to suffer the most from environmental harms, as their communities are often the most vulnerable and have the fewest resources.

 In addition to needing access to natural resources to remain viable in the future, we need to help ensure that the people who make our clothes have access to clean water to sustain their health and well-being.
-While they are each major focus areas on their own, climate change and water issues are also linked, as scientists have documented that climate change affects water supplies in a number of ways.
-It has reduced the world’s freshwater, for example, and the warming of the planet’s atmosphere is leading to unpredictable shifts in annual runoff and precipitation, as well as melting glaciers, more intense storms and impacts to agricultural crops and other vegetation.1
+We focus on these issues individually, and we also consider the connections across environmental challenges.
+For instance, climate change and water issues are closely linked, as scientists have documented that climate change affects water supplies in a number of ways.
+It has reduced the world’s freshwater, for example, and the warming of the planet’s atmosphere is leading to unpredictable shifts in annual runoff and precipitation, as well as melting glaciers, more intense storms and impacts to agricultural crops such as cotton, and other vegetation.

-While addressing both climate change and water issues poses significant challenges, we also believe we can make a difference for the people touched by our business.
-The need for people everywhere to work together to create a healthy environment is not up for debate, nor is it optional—for any of us.
+We believe that the health of our planetdepends on bolder action across all segments of society, from governments to companies to environmental organizations to consumers.
+The need for people everywhere to work together to create a healthy planet is not up for debate, nor is it optional—for any of us.
 We feel an urgency to act to protect the resources that we all share and depend on to create a better future.

 We take a holistic approach to addressing environmental issues, looking at ways to minimize the impacts of both our direct operations and our broader supply chain.
 We do this by: